Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Finite-temperature updated-Lagrangian quasicontinuum framework based on GPP atoms

-We use the first order summation rule of \citet{amelang2015summation}, in which all nodes and the centroid of each simplex (tetrahedron in 3D) are assigned as sampling atoms. \citet{amelang2015summation} computed the sampling atom weights using the geometrical division of the simplices by planes at a distance $r$ from the nodes (Figure~\ref{fig: QC_mesh}$(b)$) and adding the corresponding nodal volume to the respective sampling atom weight, while the rest of the simplex volume was assigned to the Cauchy-Born-type sampling atom at the centroid.
+where $w_{\alpha}$ is the sampling weight of the $\alpha^{\mathrm{th}}$ sampling atom. \Revision{Specifically, we adopt the \textit{first-order optimal summation rule}} of \citet{amelang2015summation}, in which all nodes and the centroid of each simplex (tetrahedron in 3D) are assigned as sampling atoms. \citet{amelang2015summation} computed the sampling atom weights using the geometrical division of the simplices by planes at a distance $r$ from the nodes (Figure~\ref{fig: QC_mesh}$(b)$) and adding the corresponding nodal volume to the respective sampling atom weight, while the rest of the simplex volume was assigned to the Cauchy-Born-type sampling atom at the centroid.
 Here, we point out that a simpler weight calculation is possible by considering the spherical triangle generated by the intersection of simplex $e$ with a ball of radius $r$ centered at one of the nodes.
 Considering the arcs of the spherical triangle subtend angles $\alpha$, $\beta$, and $\gamma$ at the opposite points, the area of the triangle is given by $(\alpha+\beta+\gamma - \pi)r^2$.
 Hence, the approximate volume of the enclosed region is

 and $w_{\alpha} = \rho_e\sum_{e}v^e_{\alpha}$ are the sampling atom weights at nodes, where $\rho_e$ is the density of simplex $e$ (expressed as the number of atoms per unit volume).
 For the centroid sampling atoms, the remaining volume times $\rho_e$ is assigned as its sampling weight $w_{\alpha}$.
-Since the deformation is affine within each element $e$, sampling atom weights in coarse-grained regions change negligibly in a typical simulation and are therefore kept constant throughout our simulations.
+Since the deformation is affine within each element $e$ \Revision{owing to the chosen linear interpolation}, sampling atom weights in coarse-grained regions change negligibly in a typical simulation and are therefore kept constant throughout our simulations.
 In the following we will also need a separate set of repatom weights $\widehat{w}_k$, which we calculate by lumping the sampling atom weights $w_k$ to the repatoms: each repatom receives the weight of itself (each repatom is a sampling atom) plus one quarter of the Cauchy-Born-type centroidal sampling atoms within all adjacent elements $e$: